WheatonCS/Lexos/BackendProgrammingGuide.md

         1. none
     * other function
         1. none
-    * the function that is used to combine all the information together to give a result that can send to the front end
+    * the function that is used to combine all the information together to give a result that can send to the front-end
         0. not none! (surprise!)
         1. get remote option: either call the corresponding get remote option function or write it inside this function
         2. load the local content from `file_manager.py`
-        3. convert the data into the data structure that processor can understand (optional)
+        3. convert the data into the data structure that the processor can understand (optional)
-        4. send the data to the processor and get result
+        4. send the data to the processor and get result(s)
         5. combine other information together with the data structure (optional, for example file names, labels and so on)

 * programming workflow example